ucsf-wynton/wynton-website-hpc/docs/hpc/transfers/rclone.md

 <div class="alert alert-danger" role="alert" markdown="1">

 2024-07-26: It appears that rclone over SFTP to Wynton is broken.
-If tried, an error "Failed to create file system for "log1:": NewFs: couldn't connect SSH: ssh: handshake failed: ssh: unable to authenticate, attempted methods [none], no supported methods remain" is produced.
+If tried, an error 'Failed to create file system for "log1:": NewFs: couldn't connect SSH: ssh: handshake failed: ssh: unable to authenticate, attempted methods [none], no supported methods remain' is produced.

 </div>